 In both the FHA lending and conventional loan lending scenarios, the majority of the ownership homes in the County are affordable to households earning 80% of the AMI (\$74,100) and above, with 76% and 54% of homes falling under this range in the FHA and conventional lending scenarios, respectively.
 In comparison, only 5.3% of homes in the FHA scenario and 18.9% of homes in the conventional lending scenario are affordable to households earning at 50% of AMI (\$58,050) and below in the entire County.
 The Greater Manassas submarket has proportionally more homes affordable to households earning at or below 50% of AMI, with 14.7% and 40.4% of homes falling in this range in the FHA and conventional lending scenarios, respectively.
-This is followed by the I-95 Corridor submarket, with 6.2% of homes in the FHA scenario and 26.7% of homes in the conventional lending scenario affordable to households earning at 50% of AMI and below.
+This is followed by the I-95 Corridor submarket, with 6.2% of homes in the FHA scenario and 26.7% of homes in the conventional lending scenario affordable to households earning at 50% of AMI, with 0.2% of homes in the FHA scenario and 26.7% of homes in the conventional lending scenario affordable to households earning at 50% of AMI and below.
 In contrast, the Northwest submarket has proportionally fewer naturally occurring affordable homes for households earning at or below 50% of AMI, with only 1.1% (FHA scenario) to 2.8% (conventional lending scenario) of homes falling in this band (Table 4-1).